Sedimentation Dynamics of Bodies with Two Planes of Symmetry: Details of dynamics of flutterers

-For the periodic case we have closed trajectories subject to constraints \eqref{eq:constraintEqn} which may not have the inversion symmetry $\boldsymbol{p}_x\to -\boldsymbol{p}_x$ (see figure \ref{fig:pxTraj}).
+For the periodic case we have closed trajectories subject to constraints (9) in the main paper which may not have the inversion symmetry $\boldsymbol{p}_x\to -\boldsymbol{p}_x$ (see figure (6) in the main paper).
 The discrete symmetry argument to rule out persistent drift is inconclusive in this case.
-A necessary condition for persistent drift can be obtained as follows: Owing to the equation \eqref{eq:pxDecomp}, each term in the right hand side of $v_x$ and $v_z$ in equation \eqref{eq:Veqn} is of the form $e^{i\mu t} f(t)$, where $f(t) = f(t+T_y)$ is some $T_y$ periodic function.
+A necessary condition for persistent drift can be obtained as follows: owing to equation (11) in the main paper, each term on the right hand side of $v_x$ and $v_z$ in equation (12) in the main paper is of the form $e^{i\mu t} f(t)$, where $f(t) = f(t+T_y)$ is some $T_y$ periodic function.
 The contribution of such terms to the displacement over one time period $T$ of a periodic trajectory is

 where we used the Fourier expansion: $f(t) = \sum_{k\in\mathbb{Z}} \hat{f}_k e^{i\omega_y t}$ with $\omega_y T_y = 2\pi$.
 Now, for the periodic case, $\mu/\omega_y = n_1/n_2 \in \mathbb{Q}$, where $n_1, n_2 \in \mathbb{N}$ and $T=2\pi n_2/\omega_y = 2\pi n_1/\mu$.
 Using these in equation \eqref{eq:xTval}, we have